zachary-allee/My-projects/README.md

 I recently found a really cool dataset on [Kaggle](https://www.kaggle.com/wyattowalsh/basketball) and I have been having fun digging around and thought I would share cool things I come accross.

-# 1. Visualizing the scoring boom
+# 1. Visualizing Scoring Over Time

 I wanted to visualize how scoring has changed over time.
 I have all the scoring data in the dataset already but to properly compare accross eras we need to account for pace.
 The standard way this is done is by using per possesion data.
 When discussing offense and defensive rating it is usually measured in points per 100 possesions.